wlodarcd-capgemini/awstraining-backend/modules-description/AWS_Monitoring_Alerting.md

 ## Entry requirements
 * Completion of AWS Basics module
-* Basic knowledge of any programming language
+* Basic JAVA and Spring knowledge
 * Creation of AWS Sandbox account & Initial login to AWS
 * Creation of IAM technical user and credentials
 * Creation of GitHub account